 Individual lockers are available on a first come, first serve basis for nursing students each semester.
-Students provide their own lock (combination only).
-All students who would like to use a locker should select a locker and complete and return the locker form to the LRC (forms are available in the Learning Resource Center).
-Lockers must be cleaned out at the end of each semester.
-Any locks remaining on lockers at the end of the semester will be removed and personal items found in the locker will be recycled or donated.
-The Women's Locker Room is adjacent to the 1st floor women's restroom.
-The Men's Locker Room is adjacent to the 2nd floor men's restroom.
+Students provide their own locks (combination only).
+If interested, students should select a locker and place their lock on it.
+Lockers can be utilized as needed, day-to-day, or for the whole semester.
+Lockers must be cleaned out and locks removed at the end of each semester.
+Any locks remaining on lockers at the end of the semester will be cut off and personal items found in the lockers will be recycled or donated.
+The College reserves the right to remove the locks at any time if it is deemed necessary to ensure the safety of its staff, students, physical structure, and/or other aspects of campus.
+The Women's Locker Room is adjacent to the 1st floor women's restroom (room 121) and has 106 lockers.
+The Men's Locker Room is adjacent to the 2nd floor men's restroom (room 220) and contains 12 strorage lockers.